<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 Companion planting and uses

-Alone, certainly, but in a beautiful setting…
+Alone, certainly, but in a handsome setting…

-A pairing idea: Ginkgo biloba, Picea pungens ‘Jeddeloh’, Magnolia grandiflora ‘Alta’ and Pachysandra terminalis
+Pairing idea: Ginkgo biloba, Picea pungens ‘Jeddeloh’, Magnolia grandiflora ‘Alta’ and Pachysandra terminalis

 In a zen corner of the garden

-An example of a Japan-inspired pairing: Ginkgo biloba ‘Blagon’, Acer shirasawanum ‘Jordan’, Prunus serrulata ‘Amanogawa’ and Hakonechloa macra
+Example of a Japan-inspired pairing: Ginkgo biloba ‘Blagon’, Acer shirasawanum ‘Jordan’, Prunus serrulata ‘Amanogawa’ and Hakonechloa macra

-Ginkgo biloba ‘Mariken’ will be in good company with other Asian companions.
-The flowering of Camellia botanyuki will brighten your terrace in winter while Ginkgo will be nowhere to be seen.
-Add striking, elegant architectural foliage in the form of a Fargesia murielae (do not forget to water it!).
-We still lack flowers in season… add two evergreens: the handsome Escallonia ‘Pink Elle’ with spectacular summer flowering and, for scented presence, a Choisya dwarf ‘White Dazzler’.Â
+Ginkgo biloba ‘Mariken’ will sit well alongside other Asian companions.
+The flowering of Camellia botanyuki will brighten your terrace in winter while Ginkgo remains absent.
+Add striking, architectural foliage in the form of a Fargesia murielae (don’t forget to water it!).
+We’re still missing seasonal flowers… so add two evergreens: the handsome Escallonia ‘Pink Elle’ with spectacular summer flowering and, for scented presence, a dwarf Choisya ‘White Dazzler’.

-A rock garden pairing idea: Ginkgo biloba ‘Troll’, Cryptomeria japonica ‘Vilmoriniana’, Chamaecyparis obtusa ‘Nana Gracilis’, Abies koreana ‘Kohouts Icebreaker’ and Pinus densiflora ‘Alice Verkade’
+Rock garden pairing idea: Ginkgo biloba ‘Troll’, Cryptomeria japonica ‘Vilmoriniana’, Chamaecyparis obtusa ‘Nana Gracilis’, Abies koreana ‘Kohouts Icebreaker’ and Pinus densiflora ‘Alice Verkade’

 Useless anecdotes

-- Slipping a few Ginkgo leaves into books would keep insects away
+- Slipping a few Ginkgo leaves into books would keep insects away.

 Useful resources